awesomerank/awesomerank.github.io/lists/rizo/awesome-ocaml.md

 ## Serialization

-- [bencode](https://github.com/rgrinberg/bencode) — Bencode (.torrent file format) reader/writer.
+- [bencode ★8 ⏳2Y](rgrinberg/bencode) — Bencode (.torrent file format) reader/writer.
-- [biniou ★16](https://github.com/mjambon/biniou) – Extensible binary data format, like JSON but faster.
+- [biniou ★16](mjambon/biniou) – Extensible binary data format, like JSON but faster.
 - [jsonm](http://erratique.ch/software/jsonm) — Non-blocking streaming JSON codec for OCaml.
 - [xmlm](http://erratique.ch/software/xmlm) — A streaming codec to decode and encode the XML data format.
-- [yojson ★75](https://github.com/mjambon/yojson) — An optimized parsing and printing library for the JSON format.
+- [yojson ★77](mjambon/yojson) — An optimized parsing and printing library for the JSON format.
-- [sexplib ★51](https://github.com/janestreet/sexplib) – A S-expression parser and printer
+- [sexplib ★53](janestreet/sexplib) – A S-expression parser and printer

 ## System Programming

-- [Mirage OS ★874](https://github.com/mirage/mirage) – Mirage is a programming framework for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
+- [Mirage OS ★897](mirage/mirage) – Mirage is a programming framework for constructing secure, high-performance network applications across a variety of cloud computing and mobile platforms.
-- [ocaml-fat ★10](https://github.com/mirage/ocaml-fat) – Read and write FAT format filesystems from OCaml.
+- [ocaml-fat ★10](mirage/ocaml-fat) – Read and write FAT format filesystems from OCaml.
-- [ocaml-git ★45](https://github.com/mirage/ocaml-git) – Pure OCaml low-level git bindings.
+- [ocaml-git ★47](mirage/ocaml-git) – Pure OCaml low-level git bindings.
-- [ocaml-vchan ★23](https://github.com/mirage/ocaml-vchan) – Pure OCaml implementation of the "vchan" shared-memory communication protocol.
+- [ocaml-vchan ★24](mirage/ocaml-vchan) – Pure OCaml implementation of the "vchan" shared-memory communication protocol.

 ## Testing

-- [Alcotest ★0](https://github.com/samoht/alcotest) – A lightweight and colourful test framework.
+- [Alcotest ★0](samoht/alcotest) – A lightweight and colourful test framework.
 - [OUnit](http://ounit.forge.ocamlcore.org/) – OUnit is a unit test framework for OCaml.
 It allows one to easily create unit-tests for OCaml code.
 It is based on HUnit, a unit testing framework for Haskell.
-- [QCheck ★34](https://github.com/c-cube/qcheck) — QCheck is a property testing library inspired from Haskell's QuickCheck
+- [QCheck ★37](c-cube/qcheck) — QCheck is a property testing library inspired from Haskell's QuickCheck
-- [iTeML ★32](https://github.com/vincent-hugot/iTeML) (formerly known as [qtest](http://batteries.vhugot.com/qtest/))  — supports inline pragma's to generate tests.
+- [iTeML ★33](vincent-hugot/iTeML) (formerly known as [qtest](http://batteries.vhugot.com/qtest/))  — supports inline pragma's to generate tests.
 - [Kaputt](http://kaputt.x9c.fr) —  comprehensive testing framework.
 - [Pa_test](https://ocaml.janestreet.com/ocaml-core/111.28.00/doc/pa_test) —  General inline testing macro's.
-- [TestSimple ★7 ⏳2Y](https://github.com/hcarty/ocaml-testsimple) - A lightweight unit testing framework compatible with the [Test Anything Protocol](https://testanything.org/).
+- [TestSimple ★7 ⏳2Y](hcarty/ocaml-testsimple) - A lightweight unit testing framework compatible with the [Test Anything Protocol](https://testanything.org/).

 ## Web Development

 - **Frameworks**:
-  - [Opium ★233](https://github.com/rgrinberg/opium) – Sinatra like web toolkit for OCaml.
+  - [Opium ★243](rgrinberg/opium) – Sinatra like web toolkit for OCaml.
-  - [Eliom](http://ocsigen.org/eliom/) – Eliom is a framework for programming web sites and client/server web applications.
-It uses very new concepts making programming very different from all other web programming tools, and allowing to write a complex web site in very few lines of code.
+  - [Ocsigen Eliom](http://ocsigen.org/eliom/) – Eliom is a full-featured multi-tier framework, for developing multi-platform Web and mobile apps as 100% OCaml distributed applications.
+It can also be used for more traditional Web or mobile apps: Web sites, single page applications, REST API, etc.
   - [Ohm](http://ohm-framework.com/) - Ohm was an open source web framework for the OCaml language which is now dead.
-  - [webmachine ★97](https://github.com/inhabitedtype/ocaml-webmachine) – A REST toolkit for OCaml.
+  - [webmachine ★102](inhabitedtype/ocaml-webmachine) – A REST toolkit for OCaml.
 OCaml webmachine is a layer on top of cohttp that implements a state-machine-based HTTP request processor.
 It's particularly well-suited for writing RESTful APIs.
 As the name suggests, this is an OCaml port of the webmachine project.

 - **Tools**:
-  - [COW](https://github.com/mirage/ocaml-cow) – Caml on the Web (COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
+  - [COW ★68](mirage/ocaml-cow) – Caml on the Web (COW) is a set of parsers and syntax extensions to let you manipulate HTML, CSS, XML, JSON and Markdown directly from OCaml code.
   - [Ocamlnet](http://projects.camlcity.org/projects/ocamlnet.html)
     has many relevant web libraries —
     [Nethtml](http://projects.camlcity.org/projects/dl/ocamlnet-4.0.4/doc/html-main/Nethtml.html)